-For dealing with hard plastic waste, Naga Earth has built two small-scale recycling machines based on the open-source Precious Plastic model.
+Naga Earth has built two plastic shredding machines and one molding machine based on the Precious Plastic model.

 As of May 2019 we have plans to build a new extrusion machine based on the same open source model.